 We Become Familiar With the Neighborhoods

 We’ve got our neighborhoods down to a science.
 If we want to go vintage shopping, we head to the East Village.
 When we don’t feel like dressing up but still want to dance til dawn at a low-key club, we head to the Lower East Side.
-Each has its own special vibe.
-While not the complete list of Manhattan neighborhoods, below is a quick summary of the main areas below 100th Street.
+Each hood has its own special vibe.
+While not the complete list of Manhattan neighborhoods, below is a quick summary of the main areas of interest below 100th Street.

 Chelsea – an artsy scene that’s home to the best independent art galleries in the city with over 100 exhibition spaces.
 The gay nightlife scene is huge here too.